opensanctions/api-examples/curl/README.md

 ```

-## Name and date of birth matching
+## Matching on name and date of birth

 In this example we query for Persons matching by name and date of birth.

+The values are in arrays because in person and company data, it's common to have
+multiple forms or versions of a name for the same entity.
+See this used below.

 In the results, note which [features](https://www.opensanctions.org/matcher/)
 were good matches contributing to the score, and which features weren't, reducing